UFSCar-LaSID/weighted-sims-recommender/README.md

 ## Datasets

-To run the experiments, it's necessary to download the datasets.
-A list with download link and where to save the files are given bellow:
+Downloading the datasets is necessary to run the experiments.
+A list with download link and where to save the files are given below:

 - [RetailRocket](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset): put the downloaded files in `raw/retailrocket`

 ## Installing

-The supported plataforms for executing the code are the following:
+The supported platforms for executing the code are the following:

 - macOS 10.12+ x86_64.
 - Linux x86_64 (including WSL on Windows 10).

-There are two ways to install the libs: (1) installing manually and (2) using Docker (recommended, and works for Windows too).
+There are two ways to install the libs: (1) installing manually and (2) using Docker (it works for Windows too).

 ### Installing manually

-Executing the command above will install the necessary libraries:
+Executing the command below will install the necessary libraries:

 ```
 pip install -r requirements.txt
 ```

-OBS 1: It's recommended to use a new conda environment before doing it.
-That way you can prevent from breaking library versions for other codes of yours.
+OBS 1: It's recommended to use a new conda environment before doing it to prevent breaking library versions of other codes.

 OBS 2: This will not work on Windows (it will only work with WSL)